CrashCash/FlashAirScripts/README.md

 Make sure Python 3.x and the requests package are installed through pip, pipenv, apt-get, rpm or whatever.
 See http://docs.python-requests.org/en/master/

-You'll need to to change the **ip** variable at the top of each script to reflect the address of the card on your network.
-You can either use the raw IP address, or you can assign a hostname through your router.

 ### Setting up the card